 Artist Statement

-My work engages with Black subjectivity through the lens of the Black female gaze, centering figurative representations of the body as a site where personal experience, cultural and ancestral memory, historical legacies, and emotional complexity converge.
-Utilizing portraiture, printmaking, pattern-making, and mixed media processes, I interrogate the layered constructions of beauty, spirituality, self-reflection, and the complexities of desire, vulnerability, and power as they manifest within Black diasporic identities.
-Seated in the fluid histories of the African diaspora, my practice embraces hybridity—a negotiation between inherited visual languages, contemporary material practices, and the embodied knowledge of Black womanhood.
-My work functions as a visual archive of Black diasporic presence—a site where diaspora, hybridity, and subjectivity intersect.
-By positioning the Black female body as both subject and author of its own visual and cultural legacies, my practice seeks to cultivate new modes of seeing and being seen, reframing Black presence as inherently self-defined, nuanced, expansive, and emotionally and physically real.
+My work explores Black subjectivity through the Black female gaze, positioning the body as a convergence point for personal experience, cultural memory, and emotional complexity.
+Through portraiture, printmaking, pattern-making, and mixed media, I examine the constructions of beauty, spirituality, self-reflection, and the dynamics of desire, vulnerability, and power within Black diasporic identities.
+Drawing from histories of the African diaspora, I embrace hybridity—connecting inherited visual languages, contemporary material approaches, and the expressed knowledge of Black womanhood.
+This work documents lived experiences, creating intersections between diaspora, hybridity, and subjectivity.
+By centering the Black body as both subject and author, I cultivate new modes of seeing and being seen.
+Ultimately, this approach reframes their presence as self-defined, nuanced, and expansive—acknowledging its emotional and physical reality while challenging conventional representations.